 * Countries, Regions, and Peoples Ending in A and IA: Why do so many place names end in ia?
 God raqa the raqia to give mankind a place to live on the face of the Earth.
-In this list of place names that end with ia, see that today, about 120 significant geographical regions end with -a or -ia, and others that sound like they end in ia, like Kenya and Libya.
+In the web's most complete list of place names that end in ia, see about 120 significant geographical regions that end with -a or -ia, and others that sound like they end in ia, like Kenya and Libya.
 (RSR maintains this list.)
 Consider also, not unlike the city of Raqqa and the country of Iraq, the continent of Africa may have a related etymology, and consider also that in Arabic afar means dust, earth.
 And the names of many lands that do not end in -ia, as Egypt, still give a nod to the suffix when referencing their people, as with Egyptian, Akkadian, Persian, and the more modern Caucasian, with -ian equating also to the -yan as discussed at rsr.org/yan such as Aryan (meaning from the Sun land).